How to Do a Reference Check for Household Staff

 Aim to speak with at least two to three professional references.
 If a candidate cannot provide that many, ask why.
 A long career in private staffing with no reachable references is a significant red flag.

-What to Cover During a Household Employee Reference Check
+What to Ask During a Household Employee Reference Check

 The most productive reference calls follow a clear structure.
 Prepare your topics in advance and keep the conversation focused.
 Here are the key areas to cover: